shred/tzxtools/docs/tzxtap.md

 tzxtap --ignore -o tape.tap
 ```

-Like above, but ignore all blocks that cannot be used in TAP files.
+Like above, but ignore all blocks that cannot be converted to TAP files.